kunalpatange/Shopify-Inventory/README.md

 > pip3 install flask flask-sqlalchemy

+Note: pip or pip3 anything what is compatible with python3 works.

 Make sure we create the database, for that follow the below steps in the same directory:
 ```